Is there a Golden Parachute in Sannikov's principal-agent problem?: Main results

-which corresponds to the natural guess that the stopping region $\mathcal{S}=\{v=F\}$ is of the form $\{0\}\cup [y_{\rm gp},\infty)$, with some free boundary point $y_{\rm gp}<\infty$ to be determined so as to guarantee that the smooth--fit condition $v^\prime(y_{\rm gp})=F^\prime(y_{\rm gp})$ holds.
+which corresponds to the natural guess that the stopping region $\mathcal{S}=\{v=F\}$ is of the form $\{0\}\cup [y_{\rm gp},\infty)$, with some free boundary point $y_{\rm gp}<\infty$ to be determined so as to guarantee that the smooth-fit condition $v^\prime(y_{\rm gp})=F^\prime(y_{\rm gp})$ holds.
 Such a guess is more naturally justified by the optimal stopping component of the principal's problem in our formulation.
-We shall also see that it is necessary in order to apply the verification argument of \Cref{prop:verif} below (which in fact requires $C^2$ regularity).
+We shall also see that it is necessary in order to apply the verification argument of \Cref{prop:verif} below (which in fact requires $C^1$ regularity and $C^2$ except at a zero measure set of points).

-A few pages later, namely in {\rm \cite[Equation $(6)$]{sannikov2008continuous}}, the author rewrites this {\rm ODE} with $\mathfrak{I}_0$ instead of $\mathfrak{I}_0^+$
+A few pages later, namely in {\rm \cite[Equation $(6)$]{sannikov2008continuous}}, the author rewrites this {\rm ODE} with $\mathfrak{I}$ instead of $\mathfrak{I}^+$

 This is motivated by the natural guess that the principal is expected to induce a positive effort for the agent on the continuation region.
 More importantly, direct manipulations allow to reformulate the last equation equivalently as